OsamaAteeq/Isometric2DGame/README.md

 RunicDicesTask

-This project is to show case that an applicant can do ~basic~ tasks in Unity (I am the applicant :D) Features includes all tasks plus bonuses that I implemented (I may have missed something, but I don't think I have)
+This project is to show case that an applicant can do ~basic~ tasks in Unity (I am the applicant :D) Features includes all tasks plus bonuses that I implemented (I may have missed to mention something, but I don't think I have)

 # Features
 Task 2